A brief history of the Internet and the World Wide Web

 [* N.B.
 The terms "Internet" (or simply just the "net") and "World Wide Web" (or simply just the "web") should not be used synonymously - as they're NOT the same thing.
 It should be clear from the above that the Internet is the global communications network of interconnected computers and other devices, whereas the World Wide Web is an information system which (along with other services and facilities such as e.g. email etc.) operates within it.]

 The World Wide Web quickly developed in to serving the role of a kind of big library, with links providing active references between individual but related works and external agents such as search engines and directories maintaining independent indexing and catalogues for the easy retrieval of data.
-Although originally intended for use by particle physicists the World Wide Web began to be used by the wider public, as desktop personal computers which could be connected to the Internet for e.g.sending and receiving email via "dial-up" telephone connections were becoming more affordable and widely available.
+Although originally intended for use by particle physicists the World Wide Web began to be used by the wider public, as desktop personal computers which could be connected to the Internet via "dial-up" telephone connections were becoming more affordable and widely available.
 Besides these technical developments in the early 1990s the restrictions on business use of the Internet were lifted - a set of circumstances which led things to "take off" rapidly in the mainstream!

 Businesses both large and small quickly began to see the advantages and opportunities of being connected to the Internet - not only for the convenience of communicating quickly and cheaply via email but also for researching and sourcing products and services as well as publishing information about their own offerings on the World Wide Web.
 A whole new generation of business websites sprang up, some of these allowing the purchase of items via secure connections for the transfer of payment details - effectively facilitating electronic commerce (or "ecommerce" as it came to be commonly known).

 Both business and public interest in the opportunities presented was understandably intense, and a feverish amount of new publishing activity followed.
 Start-ups were often able to raise large amounts of investment funding from venture capitalists and banks without having sufficiently realistic business plans in place, and the ensuing "dot com" boom of the late 1990s led to an inevitable crash at the turn of the new millennium.
-A shake out of most of the unviable ventures was the consequence, leaving the more robust commercially focused operations to survive.
+A shake out of most of the unviable ventures was the inevitable consequence, leaving the more robust commercially focused operations to survive.

 What followed next was an exciting and optimistic time, with even the smallest of operators being able to make a significant impact if they got things right.
 A wide range of search engines and directories provided initial (and diverse) entry points for users wanting to find information on the web, and even a very small business could gain a reasonable amount of market visibility by establishing listings on some if not all of these platforms (as well as by gaining traffic from other sources such as e.g. links from other websites and email marketing campaigns).
 A generally egalitarian culture prevailed, and the web was seen by many to provide a healthy level playing field for doing business online.
 This was the heyday of the first generation of web technology (which retrospectively and arbitrarily came to be known as "Web 1.0").